In this article, you will learn how to set up a team within your Onfleet account.

 To edit an existing team, double-click on the team name or select it and click "Edit":

 To delete a team, select it and then click the "-" button in the bottom right corner.
 You cannot delete a team that has drivers or dispatchers assigned to it only.

-The Hub option can only be accessed by turning on the "Route Optimization" function under "Add Ons" in your organization's settings.
-A Hub is a central location from which your drivers start and end routes.
+A hub is a central location from which your drivers start and end routes.
 For example:

 Hubs can be assigned to one or more teams, however, teams can only be assigned one hub at a time.

 To create a hub, navigate to the "Team" tab and click the "+" button.
 Add a name, and valid address, assign a team, and click "Create Hub."
 If an address is not recognized, you can use latitude/longitude coordinates.

 To edit an existing hub, double-click on the hub name or select it and click "Edit":

 To delete a hub, select it and then click the "-" button on the bottom right corner:

 Note: Hubs without team assignments are only visible to administrators.
 Hubs with team assignments are visible to administrators and dispatchers assigned to the same team.

 A dispatcher is a dashboard user who views and/or manages drivers and tasks for assigned teams.
 For example: